jasonmcaffee/uiDesignTools/README.md

 ### Create a set of useful ui tools that you can use to generate css, html, etc.
 Compete against the few existing sites that offer similar functionality.

+### Open Source
+Make it free and open!

 ### Examine tools and libraries
+Requirejs rules! see below under Technologies Used

 ### Explore and define patterns for interaction between components
 #### Separation of Concerns: break down work into granular modules.